 - February 2021: "Building Public Confidence: Debunking COVID-19 Vaccine Myths" Webinar (featuring Dr. Hooks-Anderson)

-- Fall 2019 Lecture Series: "Privilege and Discrimination in Healthcare" by Professor Ruqaiijah Yearby
+- Fall 2019 Lecture Series: "Privilege and Discrimination in Health Care" (PDF) by Professor Ruqaiijah Yearby

 - 2017 - 2018: Witnessing Whiteness Group in collaboration with the YWCA